MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/should-i-keep-my-eth-or-tokens-in-single-or-multiple-addresses.md

 ---
-title: Should I Keep My ETH / Tokens on Single or Multiple Addresses?
+title: Should I keep my ETH and tokens on a single or multiple addresses?
 description: Addresses & Balances
 priority: 6
 date_published: '2017-07-05'
 date_modified: '2017-11-11'
 ---

 MyCrypto is a front end interface that enables you to interact directly with the Ethereum blockchain.